DaveBrad/dbrad-jacocoverage/README.md

   * Test-case scripts have been added to perform functional test of the GUI sections.

 License & copyright
-As at Oct/Nov2017 a license for dbrad-jacocoverage remains undecided due to Netbeans Apache incubation.
+As at Oct/Nov2017 a final license for dbrad-jacocoverage remains undecided due to Netbeans Apache incubation.

 History